e18e/e18e/docs/blog/bundling-dependencies.md

 As part of [e18e](https://e18e.dev), the community is often asked when you should or shouldn't bundle your dependencies _as a library author_.

 Much of this has come around thanks to people noticing that [vite](https://github.com/vitejs/vite) does indeed bundle most of its dependencies.
-Similarly, [storybook](https://github.com/storybookjs/storybook/) has been known to do the same but for internal packages.
+Similarly, [storybook](https://github.com/storybookjs/storybook/) has been known to do the same.

 So when is this the right thing to do, and when is it not?